pelzma/pelzma.github.io/index.md

-## Biography
+## Profile
 Data science graduate student and professional historian.
-Coursework and research in dynamical systems and chaos, Boolean networks, deep learning, information theory, and game theory.
-Experience in cultural history research resulting in many publications and speaking engagements.
+Educated in machine learning theory and practice.
+Awarded for excellence in data visualization.
+Coursework and research in deep learning, information theory, natural language processing, dynamical systems, and game theory.
+Extensive backgrounds in project management and historical research, compiling primary source material and analyzing secondary sources.

 ### Interests
-- Boolean Networks
+- Machine learning
-- Natural Language Processing
+- Complex systems
-- Deep Learning
+- Natural language processing
 - Architectural and cultural history

 ### Education
-- MS in Data Science, est. 2022, *The University of Texas at Austin*
+- MS in Data Science, estimated completion Spring 2023, *The University of Texas at Austin*
 - BS in Mathematics, 2020, *The University of Nebraska Omaha*
 - MS in Historic Preservation, 2009, *Clemson University/College of Charleston*
 - BA in History, 2006, *The University of North Carolina at Chapel Hill*